Proximal Biceps Tendonitis Causes, Symptoms & Treatment

 What causes Proximal Biceps Tendonitis?

-- Superior labrum anterior and posterior (SLAP) tears of the shoulder
+- Superior labrum anterior and posterior (SLAP) tears: Damage to the labrum often affects tendon function.

 Biceps tendonitis is common in these sports: